 It is normal to feel sluggish your first workout or two after you arrive.
 This does not mean you aren’t prepared.
 Your muscles tightened up during your trip.
 Keep the first workout(s) easy to restore bloodflow and increase mobility.

-One tricky item we didn’t tackle in this blog post is traveling with a bike.
+One tricky item for triathletes that we didn’t tackle in this blog post is traveling with a bike.
 I explored different ways to safely and efficiently transporting your bike to your race in this post.

 Finally, be sure check out the School of Tri Triathlon Race Week videos for more advice on how to approach those last few days and good luck in your upcoming race.